clickthisnick/clickthisnick.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
 title: New Website
+permalink: /blog/
 ---

 Hey guys I have a new website!

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).